 SEASONAL FEE CARDS

 Seasonal Fee Cards may be purchased in person after May 1 from any Forest Service Office.
-This card does NOT eliminate the need to pay the $6.00 Reservation Fee and User Fee deposit.
+This card does NOT eliminate the need to pay the $10.00 Reservation Fee and User Fee deposit.
 Seasonal Fee Card Costs per Person: Adult - $64.00; Child/Youth 0-17 - $32.00; Interagency Senior/Access Pass Holders - $32.00; Interagency Youth/Access Pass Holders - $16.00.
 All cards (Interagency Senior/Access Pass Holders, or Seasonal) must be presented at the time of permit pickup to receive a discount, otherwise the full fee will be charged.

 To make your reservation, go to the Permit Reservation Center